davenpi/davenpi.github.io/_projects/snake.md

 We have a collaborator, [Dr. Bruce Jayne](https://www.artsci.uc.edu/departments/biology/fac-staff/jayne.html), who is very interested in snake locomotion.
 Bruce took some videos of snakes bridging vertical gaps like the one pictured above and we advisor wondered if we could study the stability of the snakes from a mathematical/physics point of view.
-To accomplish the task we wanted to first develop a quantitative understanding of the data, then develop a physical model of the snake, and then use the physical model to understand the stability properties of the snakes as they do their climbing tasks.
+To accomplish the task we wanted to develop a quantitative understanding of the data, create a physical model of the snake, and then use the physical model to understand the stability properties of the snakes as they do their climbing tasks.

 ### Quantitative understanding of the data